dannybitgo/recover-bch-to-segwit-btc/README.md

 2) The BTC address where the bad transaction was sent to (bchaddress)
 3) The BCH address where they'd like the recovered funds to be sent to (destination)

-Now you should log into bga admin, and set the coin to either tbch or bch.
+Now you should do the following:

 ```bash
 # clone the repo if you haven't already